apbetioli/mariubialli/README.md

 # [mariubialli.com.br](https://mariubialli.com.br)

-It was a fast site for capturing leads from marketing campaigns and selling online courses.
-The data was stored in a headless CMS, and the pages were statically generated (SSG) for optimal performance and SEO.

-Now, it is being rewritten as a platform for watching online courses and selling digital assets (PDF).
+A platform for watching online courses and selling digital assets (PDF).

-The app and content are only available in Portuguese-BR, as the audience is from Brazil.
+The app's UI and content are only available in Portuguese-BR, as the audience is from Brazil.

 ## Roadmap